CaptainFact/captain-fact-extension/README.md

 ## How does it work ?

 We store a local cache of videos ids that exist on CaptainFact.
-This cache gets updated if you watch a video on Youtube and it haven't been synced for more than 5 minutes.
+This cache gets updated when you visit Youtube if it haven't been synced for more than 5 minutes.
 This is a privacy improvement that guarantees we don't track the videos you're watching and don't send unnecessary requests.